benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 ![Graph](graph.png)

-The same equations in a modern graphic calculator (Apple's Grapher):
+The same equations in a modern graphic calculator (Apple's Grapher) just to prove it works:

 ![Grapher](grapher.png)